 *In this Kaplan-Meier plot, the averages displayed are based on pooled data from 3 placebo controlled, outpatient trials.
 Patients not achieving headache response or taking additional treatment prior to 4 hours were censored at 4 hours.

 For patients with migraine associated photophobia, phonophobia, and nausea at baseline, there was a decreased incidence of these symptoms following administration of ZOMIG tablets as compared with placebo.

 Two to 24 hours following the initial dose of study treatment, patients were allowed to use additional treatment for pain relief in the form of a second dose of study treatment or other medication.
 The estimated probability of patients taking a second dose or other medication for migraine over the 24 hours following the initial dose of study treatment is summarized in Figure 2.

-Second Dose Or Other Medication For Migraines Over The 24 Hours Following The
+Taking A Second Dose Or Other Medication For Migraines Over The 24 Hours

 The efficacy of ZOMIG was unaffected by presence of aura; duration of headache prior to treatment; relationship to menses; gender, age, or weight of the patient; pre-treatment nausea or concomitant use of common migraine prophylactic drugs.